 I regularly hear “nothing is there” “It’s numb”, “it stings” “it’s uncomfortable”.

-Some client quotes: –
+Here are some client quotes: –

 “Don’t be afraid to touch yourself.
 How can you tell someone else where to touch you if you don’t know yourself?”
 (Female aged 59, Inc CES)